Native Device Orientation

 This has been tested less thoroughly than other parts of the plugin so your mileage may vary and if you run into any issues please open an issue!

-Using the plugin - built-in widget
+Using the plugin - built-in "reader" widget

-this entails encapsulating your code in a
+There are three ways of using the plugin.
+The simplest entails encapsulating your code in a

-NativeDeviceOrientationReader widget, and then
+NativeDeviceOrientationReader widget, and then using

-NativeDeviceOrientationReader.orientation(context); in a widget encapsulated
+NativeDeviceOrientationReader.orientation(context); in a widget encapsulated within the context.

 This allows you to control when the device starts listening for orientation changes (which could